hairyf/vue3-pixi/docs/guide/usage.md

 ## Ticker

-A [Ticker](/) runs an update loop for the `application`.
+update loop for the `application`.
 The Application component will create one automatically, which means child components can hook into the loop with `onTick`.

 <demo src="./demo/ticker.vue" />